MicrosoftDocs/cpp-docs/docs/cppcx/fundamental-types-c-cx.md

 manager: "ghogen"
 ---
 # Fundamental types (C++/CX)
-In addition to the standard C++ built-in types, C++/CX supports the type system that's defined by the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] architecture by providing typedefs for the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] fundamental types that map to standard C++ types..
+In addition to the standard C++ built-in types, C++/CX supports the type system that's defined by the Windows Runtime architecture by providing typedefs for the Windows Runtime fundamental types that map to standard C++ types..
 C++/CX implements Boolean, character, and numeric fundamental types.
 These typedefs are defined in the `default` namespace, which never needs to be specified explicitly.
-In addition, C++/CX provides wrappers and concrete implementations for certain [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] types and interfaces.
+In addition, C++/CX provides wrappers and concrete implementations for certain Windows Runtime types and interfaces.

 ## Boolean and Character Types
  The following table lists the built-in Boolean and character types, and their standard C++ equivalents.